progzone122/doc-test/schematic/keypad.md

 >
 > Only use this information if you know what you are doing!

-Since Motorola hasn't created a testpoint for us to do this, why not use the contact between the resistor and the KPCOL1 line?
+Since Motorola hasn't created a testpoint for us to do this, why not use the contact between the capacitor and the KPCOL1 line?

 ![image3.PNG](../files/assets/schematic/kpcol1/image3.PNG)